Ascaris lumbricoides: History

 Giant intestinal roundworms have been known since antiquity.
 In 1758 Linnaeus named them Ascaris lumbricoides.
 For many centuries, they were thought to arise by spontaneous generation.
-In 1855, Ascaris eggs were found in human faeces by Henry Ransom in England then this was described in the literature two years later by Casimir-Joseph Davaine in France.
+In 1855, Ascaris eggs were found in human faeces by William Henry Ransom in England then this was described in the literature two years later by Casimir-Joseph Davaine in France.
 Attempts to infect animals by feeding them eggs were unsuccessful.
 In 1886, Salvatore Calandruccio in Italy successfully infected a boy to whom he had given 150 eggs.
 Battista Grassi published this information without giving any acknowledgement to Calandruccio.
 Development was thought to occur directly within the bowel lumen but Francis Stewart in Hong Kong in 1916 fed eggs to rats, then later mice, and found infective larvae in the faeces and in the lungs but no mature worms.
 In 1918, Sadao Yoshida ingested larvae recovered from the trachea of a guinea pig, then found eggs in his own stools 76 days later.
 In 1922, Shimesu Koino ingested 2,000 Ascaris lumbricoides eggs, found larvae in his sputum a few days later, then after 50 days took an anthelmintic and recovered 667 immature Ascaris lumbricoides, thus confirming the life cycle.